Parliamentary.ai

 Overview

-This bill amends the Harbours, Docks and Piers Clauses Act 1847, granting local authorities in England and Wales the power to regulate or ban the shipping and unshipping of live animals through facilities they control, primarily targeting the export of animals for slaughter.
+This bill amends the Harbours, Docks and Piers Clauses Act 1847, granting local authorities in England and Wales the power to regulate or ban the transport of live animals for slaughter abroad through facilities they control.

 Description